 This message appears when a rule has partially failed for at least 10% times in the preceding 7 days (The numbers are configurable at tenant level).
 The other fields displayed include Rule Name, Source Type, Exec Date, Status, and Number of failure records.

-Gainsight recommends admins to consolidate rules with the same source object into a single rule with multiple actions.
+Gainsight recommends consolidating rules with the same source object into a single rule with multiple actions.
 This message appears when multiple rules use the same object.
 If these rules are combined into a single rule with multiple actions, it results in greater efficiency.
 The other fields displayed include Rule Name, and Rule Type.

 Use Pivot to Optimize

-Gainsight recommends admins to reduce the number of actions associated with a rule if possible.
+Gainsight recommends reducing the number of actions associated with a rule if possible.
 This message appears when the actions for a rule can be reduced using the Pivot feature.
 The other fields displayed include Rule Name, Rule Type and Action Name.